My Father Before Me: A Memoir /Inheriting My Father’s World

 4.Administrator, Mentor, and Visionary

-Through the 1970s and beyond, Prof. Parappa’s role expanded into sports administration and educational leadership.
+Through the 1970s and beyond, Professor Parappa’s role expanded into sports administration and educational leadership.
 As a respected voice in universities and state forums, he championed reforms giving physical education equal footing with academics.
 He streamlined sports governance, built coaching networks, and inspired young athletes to balance study with discipline.

 His colleagues hailed him as a “teacher of teachers.”
 Many of India’s physical educationists, coaches, and administrators were shaped by his guidance.
 He combined theory with practice, strictness with compassion, and constantly reinforced values of punctuality, teamwork, and humility.